Angelina Rodriguez told Dateline:

 She was also convicted of trying to arrange for a witness’s murder from jail.

-Angelina Rodriguez was sentenced to death.
-She is prisoner X02712 at Central California Women’s Facility, in Chowchilla.
+Ms. Rodriguez is prisoner X02712 at Central California Women’s Facility, in Chowchilla.